apache/pulsar/site2/docs/schema-understand.md

     Users can choose the encoding type when constructing the key/value schema.

     **Example**

+    This example shows how to construct a key/value schema and then use it to produce and consume messages.

     1. Construct a key/value schema with `INLINE` encoding type.